Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Monitoring program execution and device states in real time.

-- Watching inputs, outputs, internal relays, timers, and counters.
+- Observing inputs, outputs, internal relays, timers, and counters.

-- Using controlled test methods, including force operations where permitted.
+- Employing controlled test methods, including force operations where permitted.

 PLC Diagnostics and Fault Finding